Maxx54OFC2/Replay/README.md

 	return car and car:FindFirstChild("VehicleSeat", true) end

--- Função para gravar ações das rodas local function recordWheelActions()
+-- Função para gravar ações do chassi local function recordChassisActions()
 	local car = getPlayerCar()
 	if not car then
 		playButton.Text = "No Car!"